-Check Point VSX is a firmware module intended to run on any standard general purpose computer (GPC).
+Check Point's Security Gateway is a firmware module intended to run on any general purpose computer (GPC).

 Note, within this Security Policy GPC denotes a standard computer hardware platform (Intel x86), excluding any operating system.
 The term GPC excludes other processing platforms such as smart phones, and smart cards.